Fabiancrg/Aeris_Lite/README.md

 1. Put your coordinator in pairing mode
 2. Power on the ESP32-C6 device
-3. Wait for the device to join (check logs)
+3. Wait for the device to join (check logs - status LED will turn green when connected)
 4. The air quality sensor will appear with the following entities:
    - Temperature (°C)
    - Humidity (%)